coffee date #63 with mridula kovuri

 location: woodstack, metuchen

-Mridula has the most contagious laugh.
-She’s great at listening and giving advice.
-She knows how to party hard.
-She also makes everyone feel so included.
+Mridula is many things.
+She knows how to party hard while also ensuring everyone feels included.
 I remember going to her 21st birthday party in NYC and I knew no one other than her.
-She somehow made me feel so welcomed and I left that night having met really cool, wholesome friends of hers 🥹 What I love most about her, though, is how real and authentic she is.
-She’s got a strong moral compass and is a true “girl’s girl.”
+She somehow made me feel so welcomed and I left that night having met her really cool, wholesome friends.

 Mridula is one of those rare few who you can: 1) have a lot of fun with AND 2) have massive trauma dumping sessions with.
 What better way to have a trauma dump than to have a coffee date?